 The first step is to apply for financing from a lender.
 Once you’ve been approved and given credit, you can buy the car you want.
-Typically, though, you have to put down a deposit, which is at least 10% of the car’s price.
-But you can also get zero deposit HP too, although this would mean higher repayments and interest rates too.
+Typically, though, you have to pay a deposit, which is at least 10% of the car’s price.
+However, you can also get zero deposit HP, too, although this would mean higher repayments and interest rates.
 After that, you will pay a monthly instalment throughout your car finance agreement, which typically can be one to five years.

 There might be a small fee for processing the paperwork, but it’s very minimal.
-Here at Carmoola we charge just a nominal £1.
 You can check your contract for the details because this fee might differ from one car finance company to the next.
+Here at Carmoola, we charge just a nominal £1 fee.

-What is Car Leasing?
+What is car leasing?

-Car leasing is sometimes also called Personal Contract Hire.
+Car leasing is also called Personal Contract Hire.
 With this type of arrangement, you’ll also pay a deposit followed by monthly payments for the duration of your contract.
 The usual contract term for car leasing is two to four years.
 The payments you make do not go toward the full price of the car.
 Instead, you’re paying for the value that the car will lose while you’re using it.

-Fair wear and tear are expected but if there is any damage beyond that, then expect additional charges for the repairs.
-Also, remember that there’s an annual mileage limit that you need to abide by.
+Fair wear and tear are expected, but if there is any damage beyond that, then expect additional charges for the repairs.
+Also, remember that there’s an annual mileage limit you need to abide by.
 If you go beyond the agreed limit, the car finance company will also charge extra.

 While you may not have the option to buy the car with a car lease contract, you may sign a new agreement after you’re done with the previous one.
-You can have a brand new car to drive every couple of years without worrying about the car’s depreciation.
+You can have a brand-new car to drive every couple of years without worrying about the car’s depreciation.

 As you can see from the definitions above, hire purchase car finance and car leasing are starkly different.
 They do have some similarities, like paying a deposit followed by monthly payments but altogether, they are not the same.
 Hire purchase is a great choice if you want to own the car without spending a big chunk of your savings to buy it outright.
-Car lease agreements do not usually give you the option to buy the car.
+Car lease agreements do not usually give you the option to buy a car.
 You have to return it to the car finance company.

 Owning the Car

 The first question you’d want to ask yourself is if you want to own the car at the end of the contract.
 If you’re sure about this, then a hire purchase car finance deal is the best way to go.
 What if you only need to have your own car to drive for a couple of years?
-In this case, then car leasing makes more sense.
-Also, leasing a car is more affordable than financing a car with hire purchase.
+In this case, car leasing makes more sense.
+Also, leasing a car is more affordable than financing a car with a hire purchase.

 How much can I afford to pay for a car every month?
 This is another important question to ask yourself.
 Hire purchase monthly payments are typically higher than other types of car finance agreements.
-It’s because your payments go to pay for the total price of the car.
+This is because your payments go towards the total price of the car.
 Car lease payments are more affordable because you’re only paying for the depreciation of the vehicle.
 You can see how fast new cars depreciate in our informative blog.